2013 Kentucky Wildcats football team

-The 2013 Kentucky Wildcats football team represented the University of Kentucky in the 2013 NCAA Division I FBS football season.
-The Wildcats competed as a member of the Southeastern Conference (SEC) as part of its Eastern Division.
-The team was led by head coach Mark Stoops, in his first year and played its home games at Commonwealth Stadium in Lexington, Kentucky.
+The 2013 Kentucky Wildcats football team represented the University of Kentucky as a member of the Eastern Division of the Southeastern Conference (SEC) during the 2013 NCAA Division I FBS football season.
+Led by first-year head coach Mark Stoops, the Wildcats compiled an overall record of 2–10 with a mark of 0–8 in conference play, placing last out of six teams in the SEC"s Eastern Division.
+Kentucky played home games at Commonwealth Stadium in Lexington, Kentucky.